- Study at Deakin

 All of HSE102, HSO202, HSO207

-1 x 1 hour lectures 1 x 2 hour tutorials per week, 4 x 2 hour individual site visits, 1 x 4 hour group site visit
+1 x 1 hour class and 1 x 2 hour seminar per week, 3 x 2-4 hour individual site visits

 The practical exam is a hurdle requirement.
 Failure of the practical exam will lead to failure of the unit.